doralteres/express-sequelize-autocrud/README.md

 // Define your Sequelize models here

-// Generate routes using express-sequelize-crud app.use(
+// Generate routes using express-sequelize-autocrud app.use(
   '/api',
   sequelizeCrud(sequelize, {